 The Jukai sesshin is a week-long retreat at the end of which individuals who chose to do so receive the Bodhisattva precepts and formally become Buddhists.
 The Jukai sesshin is typically held in mid-February.

-Every third year, at the time of Jukai, we do the major ceremonies of Daijukai.
+Every second or third year, at the time of Jukai, we do the major ceremonies of Daijukai.
 These ceremonies are rarely performed in the United States.
-The next Daijukai is scheduled for February in 2023.
+The last Daijukai was February 2022.

 Denkoe is a week-long sesshin devoted to the ancestors, during which we study a chapter of the Denkoroku.
-Denkoe is typically held in April and is a “cloistered” retreat, which means people are welcome to drop in for early morning or evening zazen.
+Denkoe is typically held in April.

 During the five-day Genzo-e retreat, we examine a fascicle of Dogen’s Shobogenzo.
-Genzo-e is typically held in June.
+Genzo-e is now held in late summer.

 Three Robes Retreat

 The four-day Three Robes retreat focuses on Right Effort, or just enough.
-It is typically held in the early fall.
+It is now held in June.